 Is the rhino endangered?

-Unfortunately there aren't nearly as many rhinos as there once was thanks to humans.
-Widespread hunting and poaching has led to the black rhino becoming critically endangered.
+Unfortunately, there aren't nearly as many rhinos as there once were, thanks to humans.
+Widespread hunting and poaching have led to the black rhino becoming critically endangered.
 There are only about 5,500 left.

 As to the white rhino, there are actually two kinds: the northern white rhino and the southern white rhino.
 The northern white rhino is extinct in the wild, and just two individuals live on a reserve in Kenya.